Red Sea Flotilla: Massawa, April 1941

 The defenders of Massawa managed to resist several attacks but the main British effort began on 6 April.
 The light cruiser was torpedoed by the motor torpedo boat MAS 213 off Massawa and was towed to Port Sudan by the sloop for repairs.
 Attacks on land, combined with air and sea bombardments led the defences to crumble by 8 April.
 MAS 213, Orsini, MAS 204, 206, 210 and 216 and other ships were scuttled as the British troops entered the town.
 More than thirty vessels, including eleven Italian and six German, were scuttled in the harbour approaches, including large commercial ships, smaller coastal steamers, tugs and several naval vessels to a total of 89,870 GRT.
 The Italian harbour workers were to destroy their machine tools, two floating dry docks and a floating crane.
 The four remaining submarines were ordered to join the BETASOM flotilla at Bordeaux and evaded British attempts to intercept them.

 On 8 April Massawa fell, five ships were sunk at Harmil (38,125 GRT) where two ships bombed earlier lay and three ships of 23,765 GRT were sunk at Assab.
 British efforts to bring the harbour back to service were frustrated by the extreme heat and humidity.
 Commander Joseph Stenhouse was able to re-float one oil tanker before he was killed at sea.
-On 11 April, President Roosevelt announced that the Red Sea and the Gulf of Aden we no longer war zones, allowing US ships to sail in them.
+On 11 April, President Roosevelt announced that the Red Sea and the Gulf of Aden were no longer war zones, allowing US ships to sail in them.
 A British civilian contractor was hired but he and his team failed to float any scuttled vessels.
 Edward Ellsberg, a commander in the U.S. Navy arrived in April 1942 and began systematically to restore the harbour facilities.
 His staff repaired the largest dry dock and pieced together enough machine tool parts to restore machinist operations.
 By August 1942, after re-floating several ships, Ellsberg opened access to the harbour sufficiently to enable British warships such as (19 August 1942) to be dry-docked and serviced.
 Assab, the last Italian-held port on the Red Sea, was attacked in Operation Chronometer on 10 June and occupied.